Juvenile (K-12) Collection: Foreign-language books

 The principal focus is on languages taught here at the University of Utah.
-The foreign language most represented in the Juvenile Collection is Spanish, with over 900 titles, followed by French (over 600 titles), Korean (250 titles), Portuguese (200 titles), German (over 190 titles), Chinese, Japanese, Italian and Russian (over 100 each).
+The foreign language most represented in the Juvenile Collection is Spanish, with over 900 titles, followed by French (over 700 titles), Korean (250 titles), Portuguese and German (over 200 titles each), Chinese, Japanese, Italian and Russian (over 100 each).
 There are smaller numbers of books in Arabic, Persian, Hebrew, Latin and 25 other languages.
-We have all seven of the Harry Potter novels (call number 823.914 R8842) translated into 13 different languages, and partial sets in an additional five languages.
+We have all seven of the Harry Potter novels (call number 823.914 R8842) translated into 13 different languages, and partial sets in an additional six languages.
 Other titles available in multiple translations include Le petit prince, which we have in the original French and in eleven other languages, and The Hobbit, which we have translated into eight languages.

 To find books in a specific foreign language in our catalog, do a subject search (from the Advanced Search page) for "Spanish language materials" (or "French language materials", etc.) -- be sure to include the quotation marks.
 Then narrow your results using the Collection facet, on the right side of the screen when looking at search results in the catalog: clicking on Juvenile Collection (or Marriott Reserve) will restrict the display to items in that collection.
 To see only the bilingual books, add "bilingual" to your search ("Korean language materials bilingual").

 You can also see spreadsheets of books for the following ten languages (results from the catalog will always be more current):